Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 the build using their desired provider.
 While technically tags could be bent to facilitate all these use cases, they would grow quite baroque.
-Perhaps most importantly, every change to tags need to be implemented in all installers and package-related tooling separately, making the adoption difficult.
+Perhaps most importantly, every change to tags needs to be implemented in all installers and package-related tooling separately, making the adoption difficult.

-Facing these limitations, software vendors employed different solutions to work around the lack of appropriate mechanism.
+Facing these limitations, software vendors employed different solutions to work around the lack of an appropriate mechanism.
 Eventually, as part of the [WheelNext](https://wheelnext.dev/) initiative, we have started working on a more robust solution: Variant Wheels.
 In this blog post, I would like to tell the story behind